Ghostly galaxies: accretion-dominated stellar systems in low-mass dark matter halos: Conclusions

-Arguing against this, the main branches of cluster progenitors are less likely to satisfy our strict requirement of always remaining below the cooling threshold, because they necessarily collapse earlier than their counterparts in the field \citep[see e.g.][]{Weinmann_2007}.
+Arguing against this, the main branches of cluster progenitors are less likely to satisfy our strict requirement of always remaining below the cooling threshold, because they necessarily collapse earlier than their counterparts in the field \citep[see, e.g.][]{Weinmann_2007}.
 However, the maximum stellar mass that can form in those branches will always be limited by (local) reionization; given that limitation, relatively massive cluster satellite halos at $z=0$ may have very high accreted stellar mass fractions as the result of mergers with multiple progenitors of similar stellar mass.
-The abundance of ghostly galaxies in high density regions may therefore be substantially different from that in the field, particularly if we were to relax our criteria to include dwarfs that are only \textit{dominated} by accreted stars, rather than considering only those formed entirely by accretion.
+The abundance of ghostly galaxies in high-density regions may therefore be substantially different from that in the field, particularly if we were to relax our criteria to include dwarfs that are only \textit{dominated} by accreted stars, rather than considering only those formed entirely by accretion.
 These effects could be explored with more detailed models of local reionization in dense regions.

-Although there is evidence that diffuse dwarf galaxies are common in clusters \citep[e.g.][]{Koda_2015_UDGs,Munoz:2015aa,van-der-Burg:2017aa}, it is presently hard to disentangle the enhancement of different modes of dwarf galaxy formation, such as the scenario above, from the effects of higher galaxy density overall in these regions, potential bias towards deeper observations in clusters, and environmental effects that might act on `normal' dwarf galaxies.
-Upcoming wide-area deep-imaging surveys, including LSST \citep{Ivezic:2019aa}, could address these questions by discovering much larger numbers of very low-surface brightness dwarfs and mapping their abundance over larger areas around clusters and in the field.
+Although there is evidence that diffuse dwarf galaxies are common in clusters \citep[e.g.][]{Koda_2015_UDGs,Munoz:2015aa,van-der-Burg:2017aa}, it is currently hard to disentangle the enhancement of different modes of dwarf galaxy formation, such as the scenario above, from the effects of higher galaxy density overall in these regions, potential bias toward deeper observations in clusters, and environmental effects that might act on `normal' dwarf galaxies.
+Upcoming wide-area deep-imaging surveys, including LSST \citep{Ivezic:2019aa}, could address these questions by discovering much larger numbers of very low surface brightness dwarfs and mapping their abundance over larger areas around clusters and in the field.